-$r_e =$ Compensation for Compensation for the time value of money $^+$ bearing risk.
+Compensation for Compensation for $r_e =$ the time value of money $^+$ bearing risk.

-Several types of risk models are used to develop estimates for $r_e$ , their primary difference being how they model compensation for bearing risk.
+Several types of risk models are used to develop estimates for r_e , their primary difference being how they model compensation for bearing risk.
 One class of risk models is factor models, such as the capital asset pricing model (CAPM) and the Fama-French models we discuss here.
 Other factor models include theoretically derived models, statistical factor models, fundamental factor models, and macroeconomic factor models.

-Recalling the single-factor CAPM, given an estimate of a company's beta ( $\beta$ ), the risk-free rate, and the ERP, a company's required return on equity can be estimated as where $\hat{\beta}$ is a measure of the sensitivity of the company stock's returns to changes in the ERP.
+Recalling the single-factor CAPM, given an estimate of a company's beta (β), the risk-free rate, and the ERP, a company's required return on equity can be estimated as where $\hat{\beta}$ is a measure of the sensitivity of the company stock's returns to changes in the ERP.